AliShaukat786/My-PowerBI-Project2/README.md

 # Analysis(Performance of Hollywood movie)-using-Power-BI.

-Aim: To analyze the performance of Hollywood movies.
+Aim of work: To analyze the performance of Hollywood movies.
 Data:Title,genre,studio,profitability,ans ratings for movies released 2007-2012.
 Specifications:For the dashboard,the company would like use thier brand colors which are blue,green and brown, can use light or dark shades of each color.light blue and darkblue are acceptable.
 The Dashboard the client would like to see: